 With the holidays around the corner, many herbalists are dropping subtle, or not so subtle, hints about what they’d love to receive as gifts.

-There’s something particularly exciting about applying what you’ve learned in herbalism by producing your own herbal medicine.
+There’s something particularly exciting about applying what you’ve learned in herbalism to make your own herbal medicine.
 Whether you stock up on humble basics or invest in complex equipment, the items below will get you started with your home apothecary.

-- Notebooks: The first step with medicine making, use these to record your process by including pertinent information, such as the formula you’re using, the date, and any significant astrological placements.
+- Notebooks: The first step in making medicine is having notebooks to record your process.
+Use these to include important information, such as the formula and percentages you’re using, the date, astrological placements, and any other details you want to remember.

-- Jars: If this sounds too humble a gift to give an herbalist, try presenting them with a box of mason jars and watch as their eyes light up.
-One of the most essential tools an herbalist can have, these jars are available in numerous sizes.
-I suggest using quart jars as the smallest size, half-gallon for larger quantities, and a gallon for the ambitious.
-Perfect for preparing a myriad of herbal medicines, you can use these jars when making herbal macerations, honeys, syrups, oils, tinctures, infusions, and more.
+- Jars: If this sounds too humble a gift to give an herbalist, try presenting them with a box of mason jars and watch their eyes light up.
+Mason jars are one of the most essential tools an herbalist can have.
+I suggest buying an assortment of different sizes.
+A quart jar is good for small projects, half-gallon for larger quantities, and a gallon jar for ambitious ordeals.
+These jars are perfect for preparing a myriad of herbal medicines, such as honeys, syrups, oils, tinctures, infusions, and more.
+Plus, you can store dried herbs in there to keep them fresh as well.

 - Bottlebrush: These are useful for cleaning out bottles with small, narrow necks.